Jack Wrangler: Theatre

 As Wrangler was achieving fame as one of the first iconic gay-porn stars, his acting career also blossomed.
 He co-starred alongside playwright and actor Robert Patrick in Patrick's 1979 play T-Shirts at The Glines theater in New York City.
 In 1985, Wrangler wrote the book for the musical I Love You, Jimmy Valentine – which starred his future wife, Margaret Whiting.
 In the mid-1980s, he appeared in the play Soul Survivor, a comedy about a gay man whose lover has died of AIDS.

 By this time Wrangler's adult-film career was tapering off.
 He published his autobiography, The Jack Wrangler Story, or What's a Nice Boy Like You Doing?, in 1984.
 Whiting demanded that he give up his porn career and live erotic shows.
 In 1986 at the age of 40, he appeared in his final adult picture, a straight porn film titled Rising Star (Caballero Home Video).

 Wrangler turned his attention to Whiting's career and cabaret.
 He became a board member of the Johnny Mercer Foundation after its founding in 1982, and worked to promote Mercer's music.
-He wrote and produced a 1985 cabaret show for Whiting which featured Mercer's music, and in 1996 co-wrote and produced Midnight in the Garden of Good and Evil: The Jazz Concert (inspired by the Mercer music used in the film, Midnight in the Garden of Good and Evil).
+He wrote and produced a 1985 cabaret show for Whiting that featured Mercer's music, and in 1996 co-wrote and produced Midnight in the Garden of Good and Evil: The Jazz Concert (inspired by the Mercer music used in the film Midnight in the Garden of Good and Evil).
 A year later, he helped conceive the 1997 Broadway revue Dream, which starred Whiting and contained many Mercer songs.
 Wrangler conceived the idea of a ballet based on Mercer's 1946 musical St. Louis Woman, which was performed by the Dance Theater of Harlem in 2003.
 Wrangler was also a promoter of the cabaret singer Carol Woods, writing and producing several shows for her between 1984 and 2001.
 Wrangler also wrote, directed, or produced a number of other plays, musicals and revues, including The Valentine Touch, The First Lady and Other Stories of Our Times, and Irina Abroad!

 Wrangler authored a column on health and fitness, "Wrangler's Weights and Measures", for the short-lived, gay-lifestyle magazine Au Contraire in 1979.